janaiscoding/fittrackr/README.md

 [🌎 Live Deploy](https://socializerme.vercel.app/) | [🖨️ API Documentation](https://github.com/janaiscoding/socializer/tree/main/backend#readme)

-* Set your avatar/banner/ name and bio
+* **Customize** your name, avatar, banner and bio
-* Create posts with/without images
-* Can edit and delete your posts
+* Create posts with or without images.
+You can edit and delete your posts anytime
-* Can comment to posts
-* Can delete your comments
+* Comment to posts, you can delete your comments
-* Can like posts and comments
+* You can like posts and comments.
+If you liked something, you can also remove your like at any time.
-* Add/Remove different users to your friends list
+* Add or remove different users to your friends list.
+You can cancel outgoing requests, you can decline outcoming requests.
-* Can delete your account at any time
-* Can use the app from the demo account
+* You can delete your account at any time.
+You can try the app with full features with the **demo** account
 * Can swap to light or dark mode themes

 ### How it works 👇🏻